ffwff/hana/DOCUMENTATION.md

 Each function creates a scope (a separate variable environment).
 Variables that don't exist in the upper scope will be declared locally, while existing variables will set accordingly. (see [#Scoping rules](#scoping-rules))

+If a return statement is issued within the function, and the expression within the return statement is a call, then the interpreter will tail-call optimise it by pushing the call expression's arguments onto the stack frame and jumping into the function.

 ## Strings